paurav11/git-commands/README.md

 ## 1. Setup Git configuration on your PC

-Use `$ git config --global user.name “[username]”` to set the name you want attached to your commit transactions.
+Use `$ git config --global user.name "[enter-your-github-username]"` to set the name you want to associate with your commits.

-Use `$ git config --global user.email "[valid Github account email]"` to set the email you want attached to your commit transactions.
+Use `$ git config --global user.email "[enter-your-github-account-email]"` to set the email you want to associate with your commits.

 Use `$ git config --global color.ui auto` to enable helpful colorization of command line output.

-Use `$ git config --global init.defaultBranch "[enter-branch-name]"` to change the name of the default branch whenever a repository is initialized.
+Use `$ git config --global init.defaultBranch [enter-branch-name]` to change the name of the default branch whenever a repository is initialized.

-Use `$ git config --global alias."[enter-alias-name]" "[command-name]"` to change the name of a git command and make it short as per your requirements.
+Use `$ git config --global alias.[enter-alias-name] [command-name]` to change the name of a git command and make it short as per your requirements.

 Use `$ git config --list` to see the current Git configuration list.